Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: System Model

-Our reference system is shown in Fig.~\ref{fig:system_model}.
-We assume that the time is discretized in steps $t=0,1,2,\ldots$, and we model the target system as an infinite-horizon \gls{rmdp}, as defined below.
-In the following, $\Omega(\cdot)$ will refer to the probability space, i.e., the set of all possible probability functions, that can be defined over the argument. \begin{definition} An infinite-horizon \gls{rmdp} is a tuple $\langle \mc{S}, \mc{A}, \mc{M}, \mc{C}, P, r, \gamma \rangle$, where: \begin{itemize} \item $\mc{S}$ is the set of possible states; \item $\mc{A}$ is the set of possible actions; \item $\mc{M}$ is the set of possible messages; \item $\mc{C}$ is the communication channel model; \item $P:\mc{S}\times\mc{A}\times\mc{S}\to\Omega(\mc{S})$ is the transition probability function; \item $r:\mc{S}\times\mc{A}\to\mathbb{R}$ is the reward function; \item $\gamma \in [0,1)$ is the exponential discount factor. \end{itemize} \end{definition}
+In our system, the transmitter must learn to encode state observations into messages by selecting the features that are most useful to the control task of the receiver.
+In turn, the receiver must tune the control actions according to the information received from the channel, which is determined by the communication policy.
+The optimal communication and control policies can be learned by solving an infinite-horizon \gls{rmdp}, whose mathematical definition is provided below. \begin{definition} A discounted infinite-horizon \gls{rmdp} is defined by a tuple $\langle \mc{S}, \mc{A}, \mc{M}, \mc{C}, P, r, \gamma \rangle$, where: \begin{itemize} \item $\mc{S}$ is the set of possible states; \item $\mc{A}$ is the set of possible actions; \item $\mc{M}$ is the set of possible messages; \item $\mc{C}$ is the communication channel model; \item $P:\mc{S}\times\mc{A} \to \Delta(\mc{S})$ is the state transition probability function; \item $r:\mc{S}\times\mc{A}\to\mathbb{R}$ is the reward function; \item $\gamma \in [0,1)$ is the exponential discount factor; \end{itemize} \end{definition} In the above definition, $\Delta(\Omega)$ denotes the set of all probability distributions with support in the discrete set $\Omega$.

-As in traditional \glspl{mdp}, the final goal is to maximize the long-term reward.
-The reward signal is assumed to be available only to the receiver, which will share it with the transmitter through feedback, potentially with a certain delay.\footnote{In most of the literature on \gls{rrl}, the reward is assumed to be immediately available to all agents~\cite{tung2021effective}.
-In our future work, we will study the challenging scenario in which the reward feedback is limited or not possible.} The receiver learns a control policy $\pi:\Omega(\mc{S})\to\Omega(\mc{A})$, which maps its \textit{beliefs} over the system's state to action probabilities.
-In practice, at each time step $t$, the receiver takes an action $a_t \in \mc{A}$ and the system evolves from state $s_t$ to state $s_{t+1} \in \mc{S}$ with probability $P(s_t, a_t, s_{t+1})$.
-The optimal policy $\pi^*$, then, maximizes the expected long-term discounted reward:
+As in traditional \gls{rl} scenarios, the state transition probability function $P$ describes the statistical evolution of the environment: given the state $s_t \in \mathcal{S}$ and the control action $a_t \in \mc{A}$ at slot $t$, the probability distribution of the next state is $P(s_t,a_t) \in \Delta(\mc{S})$.
+With a slight abuse of notation, in the rest of the paper, we indicate the probability that the system moves to state $s_{t+1}\in \mc{S}$ at slot $t+1$ as $P(s_{t+1}|s_t, a_t)$.

+In our system model, we assume that the receiver does not have perfect knowledge of the current state of the environment.
+Instead, it maintains a \emph{belief} $b_t\in \Delta(\mc{S})$ of the current state, based on the messages $\hat m_{1:t}$ received up to slot $t$ through the communication channel.\footnote{Note that $\hat{m}_{1:t}$ is a delayed version of the message process, so that $m_t$ might not be available yet.} Therefore, the receiver's control policy $\pi$ does not operate directly in the state space, but in the \textit{belief} space $\Delta(\mc{S})$.

+The optimal control policy $\pi^*$ must map the current belief $b_t$ into a probability distribution over the action space $\mathcal{A}$ to maximize the expected long-term discounted reward: